ThibeauK/forumistic-blog/posts/post18.md

 Manipulating clay creates unpredictable shapes.
 This inconsistency is unusable for computational designs where size is specified to internal hardware.
-The cardboard speculative model forms a foresecast structure, utilising its negative space as a stencil.
+The cardboard speculative model forms a foresecast structure.
+Utilising its negative space as a stencil.
 ```
    ┌─────────────────────────────────────────────┐
    │        ┌───┐        ┌───┐            ┌───┐  │